Please note the Abbeycare Home Detox service is subject to availability. Please contact us for current options personalised to your needs.

 Since you will be on medication during detox, the safest option will be to remain at home.

-Will I feel withdrawal symptoms, cravings, or side-effects during home alcohol detox?
+Will I feel withdrawal symptoms, cravings, or side-effects during treatment?

 This will vary from individual to individual, depending on a number of factors, such as past alcohol intake, liver function, etc.

-Our medical specialists personalise detox medication, and levels, to your needs; and side-effects or reactions are usually minimised in this way.
+Our medical specialists personalize detox medication, and levels, to your needs; and side-effects or reactions are usually minimized in this way.

-The specific medication prescribed is of course decided by the medical specialist working with you, however alcohol detox is usually undertaken using a medication from the diazepine family, such as diazepam or chlordiazepoxide, to minimise risks of withdrawal and/or alcoholic seizure.
+The specific medication prescribed is of course decided by the medical specialist working with you, however detox is usually undertaken using a medication from the diazepine family, such as diazepam or chlordiazepoxide, to minimize risks of withdrawal and/or alcoholic seizure.